It is a situation in which the program terminates abnormally.

 - If an exception occurs at the time of run time of compilation is known as a checked exception.

-Java support 5 keywords to handle the exception:-
+Java support 5 keywords to handle the exception or Exception Handling:-

-Try is a keyword which is used to declare a block, that is known as try block.
+Try is a keyword that is used to declare a block, which is known as to try block.

 Try is not an independent block